arthurBricq/ros_robottle/README.md

 The script is launched using Systemd at boot.
 Once the script is launched, all the ros nodes can be killed (in SSH) with the command

 `sudo systemctl stop autostart`

-## How to use it

-Setup to take pictures
-1. turn on jetson and connect using SSH (as explained below): open 3 terminals
-2. On each terminal, press 'i'  (alias for 'cd dev/ros/workspace ; . install/setup.bash'
-3. If jetson says 'ros2 command not found', the reason is that you didn't source the code with (`source ../ros.sh`before you built the new ROS code with the commnad `colcon build` or `colcon build --packages-select robottle` )
-4. then, on ech terminal, do the commands
-    - launch detectnet: `ros2 launch ros_deep_learning detectnet.ros2.launch input:=csi://0 output:=display://0`
-    - run teleop with argument name: `ros2 run robottle teleop --name name_you_want`
-    - launch vision utils `ros2 launch robottle bottle_picking.launch.py` (will open 3 nodes, including `vision_analyser`
-5. When everything is ready, click on 'p' from teleop to ask to take a picture, verifiy on vision_analyser that the picture was taken and keep going.
-Make sure that you also pressed 'k' before pressing 'p' to TURN ON THE CAMERA (and press 'l' when you are finished to turn it off)
-6. folder where pictures and detections are writen: ~/dev/ros/pictures/f1

 ## Other repositories used